josephguzman1994/IllithidNova/README.md

 ## Configuration

 - Users are prompted to enter specific parameters such as photometric system and age limits.
 These inputs dictate the scope of the data to be downloaded and processed.
-- Users can modify the `photometric_systems` dictionary, or the `form_data` to add or change to their desired settings and use cases.
+- Users can modify the `photometric_systems` dictionary, or the `form_data` within the script to add or change to their desired settings and use cases.
 - Default values and error handling behaviors can be adjusted within the script.

 ## Dependencies